 The Lower Thru Trail

 is generally flat, twisty singletrack with logs and rock armored sections.
 It leads to a wide creek crossing, then a doubletrack section that is straight, flat, and fast, before going underneath the Woodstock/Old Court Rd bridge.
-After crossing the wide, rocky creek, you'll hang a right and continue straight along the creek up to the Fox Rock Quarry, and then to the Church to complete the ride.
+After crossing the wide, rocky creek, you'll hang a right and continue straight along an old roadbed next to the creek.
+You can either continue on this old roadbed up to the Fox Rock Quarry, and then to the Church to complete the ride, or (better option), follow the track to take singletrack all the way back.

 The ride will take you from 2-4 hours, depending on pace and stopping time.
 Definitely try riding the route in the opposite direction or as a figure eight.
 Several additional trails are detailed in the Woodstock 201 ride.